Teachers are some of the most unsung heroes we have. You can tell by taking one look at what their jobs require.

 Best Things to Say to a Teacher You Know

 Whether it’s your child’s favorite instructor or a neighbor who teaches at the school down the street, you probably know an educator somewhere.
-Brighten their day the next time you see them with one of these compliments.
+Brighten their day the next time you see them by saying something like this:

 1. Thank you.
 It’s a simple but meaningful phrase that people in this profession just don’t hear often enough.